AbraaoMota/frostbitten/README.md

 After this has completed, run the crawler by calling `ruby run.rb`.
 The crawler will first ask you for a url to crawl on.
 The output should be the static assets of the parent url given.

+To run the test suite, run `rspec --format doc`.

 #### TODO
 Identifiy valid sub links and recurse on those